w-y/jerrymarker/README.md

 # Jerrymarker.js
 ------

-Jerrymarker.js is a template engine in javascript, just like a [freemarker](http://freemarker.org/) which is written in java.

-Jerrymarker = javascript + freemarker-- on some day.
+Jerrymarker is a template engine in javascript.
+Using jison to generate the js code, which makes it easy to scale the lexical and grammer rules to build a more powerful parser.
+Jerrymarker will build a simple syntax tree for your template and use your context to traverse and render it whenever you want.
+The rules in jerrymarker template is just like what is in [freemarker](http://freemarker.org/) which is a template engine in Java.

 We are tired of coding in freemarker and then swiching to another js template for the ajax parts, so why not a combination of both.
+In the future you can use nodejs to render the template.
+Jerrymarker's target is "jerrymarker = javascript + freemarker-- ++".

 Whatever, we hope to keep it easily understandable to those who want to learn how the parser works.